TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 2/1 Thessalonians 2.6.md

 ---

-nor seeking glory of men, neither from you nor from others, when we might have claimed authority as apostles of Christ.
+nor seeking glory from men (neither from you nor from others), when we might have claimed authority as apostles of Christ.